alfar0x/alfar-linea/README.md

 ### Create Files

 Before the first run, you must create the following files:
-1. Open the `config` folder in the file explorer and create the following files (you can name them as you want, but you will select them in the script; just don't change example files):
+1. Open the `config` folder in the file explorer and create the following files (you can name them as you want, but you will select them in the soft; just don't change example files):
    - Copy the required config file (e.g., `encrypter.example.json`) for this mode.
 Instructions on how to modify it are provided below.

 ### Config